 The crew spent about 5.5 months in orbit (the mission ended more than a month ahead of schedule) and landed on January 15 in the Pacific Ocean off the coast of California on a SpaceX Dragon Endeavour capsule.
 The astronauts have since been taken for evaluation, and NASA and SpaceX are discussing the possibility of speeding up the launch of the shift to get the ISS back to full strength sooner.

-- An ancient river has been found beneath the surface of Mars
+- An ancient weapon made of "space metal" has been found

 Mykola Potyka has a wide range of knowledge and skills in several fields.
 Mykola writes interestingly about things that interest him.